AdobeDocs/learning-manager.en/help/migrated/administrators/frequently-asked-questions-for-administrators.md

 +++

-+++How do I set up billing system for my organization’s courses?
++++How do I set up billing system for my organization's courses?

 1. Click Billing at the left pane.
    Billing information appears on the page.